bootdotdev/blog/content/jobs/monetize-your-programming-blog.md

 Once you’ve established expertise, you can build and sell your own products to create scalable, passive income.
 Unlike sponsored posts that offer a one-off payment, selling a digital product is infinitely scalable.
 You can spend 8 hours creating something, and be reaping the rewards for months to come.

-“You can write a PHP script, make a website template, WordPress themes, WordPress plugins, Android app source code, CSS source code, and so on,” writes Faruque Ahamed Mollick on [EyeSwift](https://www.eyeswift.com/how-can-you-earn-money-from-your-programming-blog/)
+"You can write a PHP script, make a website template, WordPress themes, WordPress plugins, Android app source code, CSS source code, and so on," writes Faruque Ahamed Mollick on [EyeSwift](https://www.eyeswift.com/how-can-you-earn-money-from-your-programming-blog/)

 Depending on what your blog is about, there are different ways to market and sell your code.
-For instance, you might write a post discussing how to do a cool thing with Ruby and title it, “How I Wrote a Script that Did XYZ Thing With Ruby.”
+For instance, you might write a post discussing how to do a cool thing with Ruby and title it, "How I Wrote a Script that Did XYZ Thing With Ruby."
 You describe the process, then link to a marketplace like [GitMarket](https://git.market/) or on your own website’s store for coders who want to take advantage of what you’ve already created.

 This type of blog is multipurpose - it creates additional authenticity, explaining why your product is going to be good, which helps your audience if they want to go through the process of doing so themselves.
 But equally, you may catch some Google traffic of people who just need Ruby to do XYZ cool thing and want the shortcut.